dannyfeng1/character_sheet_creator/README.md

 ## Implementation Timeline
   - 9/3-9/5: Set up project, including webpack and postman to get comfortable with D&D 5E API.
 Make character creation form.
 Render multiple forms that create each other.
 Access the API to get information regarding selected character creation options.
 Create Character class that will take form info.
-  - 9/6: Create a CharacterSheet class that extrapolates info from Character object.
-Use the CharacterSheet class to generate HTML elements for a character sheet object to be rendered.
-Create a search feature that utilizes D&D 5E API for equipment and spells.
-Results can be added to the character sheet.
+  - 9/6: Create a basic character sheet that extrapolates info from Character object.
+Use the Character class to generate HTML elements for a character sheet to be rendered in HTML.
   - 9/7: Make an information display box.
 Make each character sheet element clickable and return a description to the display box.
 Refactor this to be used in character creation form.
-Create a dice roller that displays results in the info box.
+Create a dice roller that displays results.
   - 9/8: Focus on styling.
   - 9/9: Deploy to GitHub pages